The Role of the Governing Body

 Debbie Richards – Director of Commissioning and Delivery (and Accountable Emergency Officer)

 Debbie has been Director of Commissioning and Delivery since October 2016, and became a voting member of the Governing Bodies in common for both NHS Aylesbury Vale and NHS Chiltern CCG in February 2017.
 This role continues for the now merged NHS Buckinghamshire CCG from April 2018.

 Gary Heneage – Chief Finance Officer

-With an accountancy background and training, Gary Heneage joined NHS Buckinghamshire CCG as Chief Finance Officer from April 2018.
+With an accountancy background and training, Gary Heneage joined NHS Buckinghamshire CCG as Chief Finance Officer (and QIPP Lead) from April 2018.
 He was previously Head of Finance for NHS England South Central region and as a statutory appointment automatically becomes a voting member of the CCG Governing Body.
 Prior to joining NHS England five years ago, Gary spent a decade as a Chief Finance Officer in the private sector.